vernard/docker-magento-clean/README.md

 If you have other application (like XAMPP, WAMP, etc.) that uses port 80, 443, 3306 like Apache/Nginx, MySQL services -- please turn those off before continuing.
 ```
 bin/start

+# If you're on Windows, you must run the commands below to copy Magento code inside the container
+# 1. Copy the zipped Magento code into the container
+docker-compose cp magento-2.4.3-p1.tar.gz phpfpm:/var/www/html
+# 2. Go into container's CLI
+bin/bash
+# 3. Extract the magento code
+tar -zxf magento-2.4.3-p1.tar.gz
+# 4. Extracted files are under src/, we want to move them to ~/html
+#    Some folder/files may not be copied, that's okay.
+mv src/* .
+# 5. Remove the remaining src/ folder
+rm -rf src/
+# 6. Remove the zipped Magento code
+rm magento-2.4.3-p1.tar.gz
+# 7. Go out of container's CLI
+exit
 ```

 #### Step 5: Restore from database backup and run `setup:upgrade` command